A Eurostar Italia ETR500 power car

 Tip: If you like, you can check the train formation, check car numbers & see in what order cars for different destinations are marshalled using the excellent www.vagonweb.cz.
 Change cs to English upper left, then click Train formations, scroll down to Austria & click nj.

-• Step 2, travel from Munich to Amsterdam, leaving Munich Hbf at 12:50, change at Frankfurt (Main) Hbf, arriving Amsterdam Centraal 20:28.
+• Step 2, travel from Munich to Amsterdam by ICE, leaving Munich Hbf at 11:51, change Frankfurt (Main) Hbf, arriving Amsterdam Centraal 20:29.

-You travel by comfortable ICE train, with restaurant car, power sockets at all seats & free WiFi.
+ICE trains have a restaurant car, power sockets at all seats & free WiFi.
 Exact times may vary.

 The Nightjet sleeper from Munich to Rome

-Rome to Munich by Nightjet sleeper trainMore information about Nightjets.
+Rome to Munich by Nightjet sleeper trainMore about Nightjets.

 Nightjet deluxe 2-berth sleeper Nightjet deluxe sleeper in day mode Nightjet deluxe sleeper toilet & shower Nightjet standard (economy) sleeper